 Let us consider two key reasons as to why companies choose to issue dividends:

 Many investors enjoy receiving dividends and view them as a steady income source.
 Therefore, these investors are more attracted to dividend-paying companies.

 Paying a dividend to shareholders may be a signaling method by the company.
 Dividend payments are typically associated with a strong company with positive expectations about its future earnings.
 This makes the stock more attractive and may increase the market value of the company’s stock.

 Although dividends can be used to signal a company’s strength and attract investors, there are also several important reasons as to why companies do not issue dividends:

 A company that is growing rapidly most likely won’t pay dividends.
 The earnings of the company are instead reinvested to help fund further growth.

 A mature company may hold onto its earnings and reinvest them.
 The money may be used to fund a new project, acquire new assets, or pursue mergers and acquisitions (M&A).

 If a company originally issues dividends but decides to pull back on its dividend payout, it can create unfavorable signaling for the company.
 When companies eliminate or reduce their existing dividend policy, this is typically viewed negatively by investors.
 Therefore, companies may avoid paying dividends at all to avoid this problem.

 Thank you for reading CFI’s guide to dividend per share.
-CFI is the official global provider of the Financial Modeling and Valuation Analyst (FMVA)® designation.
-To help you in your journey of becoming a world-class financial analyst, these additional resources will be helpful:
+To help you in your journey of becoming a world-class financial analyst, these additional CFI resources will be helpful: